-- An Add/Drop form signed by both the course instructor (and Mentor) and student must be submitted to the Office of the Registrar for processing. - Once the Add/Drop period ends, students may no longer add a course. - Any refund due will first be applied to any outstanding balance before being remitted to the student. - Note for financial aid recipients: students who drop a course past the second week of classes (during a regular term) or the second class session (during an irregular term) will be required to pay for the course when they retake it or a substitute to cover the category's requirement.
+- An Add/Drop form signed by both the course instructor (and Mentor) and student must be submitted to the Office of the Registrar for processing. - Once the Add/Drop period ends, students may no longer add a course. - In the event of a refund, it will first cover any outstanding balances before being issued to the student. - Note for financial aid recipients: students who drop a course past the second week of classes (during a regular term) or the second-class session (during an irregular term) will be required to pay for the course when they retake it or a substitute to cover the category's requirement.
 Awards cover courses only once. - International students participating in the MBA program in Nashua can add/drop a course without financial penalty during the first week of classes.
 Students who drop a course during the second week are eligible for a 50% fee return.
 No financial return is provided for students dropping a course from week three onwards in which case students have to retake the course with full tuition payment.
 A reduction in the course load can impact your student visa status.